podrezo/journeyman/_posts/2019-12-29-All-About-Flights.md

 Important, and *maybe* not so obvious tip: Winter and summer are swapped in the southern hemisphere.
 If you're going somewhere like New Zealand in August expecting sunshine and warm weather you're going to be in for a lot of disappointment.

-# Day of the week, time of day
+# Fly in the middle of the week, during odd times

 The day of the week makes a gigantic difference in price for flights.
 Almost everyone prefers to travel on weekends or at the beginning/end of the week.
 Since many people want to and tend to book their vacations for entire work weeks at a time (i.e. work until Friday, off starting Monday) this means that logically I'd probably want to make use of my vacation time and start my trip as soon as possible like on Friday night or on Saturday.
 That being said, this demand drives up the price of flights on those days.
 Take a look at this set of prices to go from Toronto to Munich (screenshot taken on Dec 29, 2019 for prices in June 2020)